dantleech/blog/content/posts/2024/06-28-data-provider-closure.md

 date: 2024-06-28
 toc: false
 image: /images/2024-06-28/lambdafactory.png
+featured: true
 fediverse: 112693235068954459
+summary:
+    This post explains a very effective testing pattern that can be used to in certain cases ensure that tests have minimal boilerplate and maximal flexibility.
 ---

 One of the testing patterns that I've selected for over the years is combining data providers and `Closure`: